knnv-ar/kp-conquering-responsive-layout/README.md

 Em vs rem - https://youtu.be/_-aDOAMmDHI

-#### Observaciones
+#### OBSERVACIONES

-La unidad 'rem' siempre tiene que ver con el tamaño de la tipografía en el elemento html{} o en su equivalente :root{}.
+  La unidad 'rem' siempre tiene que ver con el tamaño de la tipografía en el elemento html{} o en su equivalente `:root {...}`.

 Tanto 'rem' como 'em' suelen ser usados en padding, margin, width, height,

 Si utilizamos la unidad 'em', font-size siempre buscar el tamaño de fuente del parent.
 Para padding y margin, siempre busca el tamaño de fuente de dicho elemento y no de su parent.

 Por lo tanto:

 - Se recomienda usar 'rem' para determinar el font-size.
 - Se recomienda usar 'rem' para determinar el margin así toma siempre referencia fija a 16px.
 - Se recomienda usar 'em' para determinar padding y margin ya que tiene sentido tomar su valor de acuerdo al tamaño de fuente (font-size) local.

 Para botones se suele usar: `padding: 1em 3em;`

+### About the challenges

+I'm about to issue you your first challenge!

+These challenges are for you, to help you reinforce what you are learning.

+If you'd like to submit your solution, or if ever you are stuck on a challenge, head on over to the Discord.
+There is a channel-specific to posting solutions, and you can ask people for feedback there too 😊.

+The early challenges aren't difficult, but they're important to do.
+One of the biggest issues people run into is running into tutorial hell.
+They watch tutorials, they understand them all, and then when they go to work on a project, they're stuck.

+So even if the challenge seems simple, go and do it!
+It won't take you long, and it'll reinforce what you're learning.

+As for submitting the challenges, once again, Discord is the best place to get feedback.
+There is no way to submit them directly to me.
+I'd love to be able to check them all, but with 10,000+ people taking this challenge, it's just not possible!
+Thanks for understanding 😊

 ### Challenge #1